jdrome/oro/README.md

 # Oro 💰

-**Oro** is a personal finance tracking application built with **Java Spring Boot**.
-It allows users to manage budgets, categorize transactions, and track spending habits over time.
+**Oro** is a personal finance application built with Spring Boot.

+Oro helps users track their income, expenses, budgets, and categories.
+The project is currently in development and serves as a learning project in building a layered backend architecture with Spring Boot, DTOs, Mappers, and unit tests.

 > ⚠️ This project is currently under active development.
 Some features may be incomplete or undergoing refactoring.

 ---

-## 🚀 Technologies Used
+## 💻 Technologies Used

 - **Java 17**
 - **Spring Boot**